lexermal/website-weixler-me/blog/Basic-cluster-setup/04 Fix Traefik.md

 ## References
-* The way on how to redirect all http traffic to https is based on this answer https://stackoverflow.com/a/71989847/808723
+* The way how to redirect all HTTP traffic to HTTPS is based on this answer https://stackoverflow.com/a/71989847/808723
 * TLS config with external provider https://doc.traefik.io/traefik/https/acme/#dnschallenge